ShubhamKrG/Coding-Samurai-ML-Internship/README.md

 TASK_1: Iris Species Detection

-Objective: To create a ML model to predict the species of flowers based on their features.

 The contents used for the completion of the task are:

           1. jupyter notebook -  Prediction of Flower Species.ipynb